 The nearest band allocated for EESS (passive) is at 59 – 59.3 GHz (1.7 GHz below) and the nearest band allocated for RAS is at 76-77.5 GHz, 14.5 GHz above.
 The EESS (passive band) at 59 – 59.3 GHz is within the “60 GHz” oxygen absorption band and has 13 dB/km attenuation by atmospheric gases at sea level for horizontal paths although this attenuation decreases at higher altitudes and for higher elevation angle paths.
 The conditions of 5.138 appear appropriate to protect other services regarding the use of this technology in this band.

-3.5.5 Human hazard issues for 24.1-24.15 GHz and 61.0-61.5 GHz WPT
+3.5.5 Human hazard issues for 61.0-61.5 GHz WPT

 Technology being considered for these bands used phased array multiple elements beams to focus power on a small area for efficient power transfer.
 This creates a high-power flux density (pfd) at and near the power receiving area that could violate applicable safety standards.
 This situation is avoided by active measures that detect the presence of objects near the high p.f.d. volume and reduces or ceases power transmissions when such objects are detected.

 The strategy being followed is to make sure applicable safety standards are met: Systems will employ multiple, independently operating and independently testable safeguards that will ensure that exposure requirements are met.
-These sensors can be arranged so that significant power is only transmitted if there is an authorized power destination in a position ready to receive power and without any humans or pets in a nearby position where that would be exposed to unacceptable RF power levels.
+These sensors can be arranged so that significant power is only transmitted if there is an authorized power destination in a position ready to receive power and without any humans or pets in a nearby position where they would be exposed to unacceptable RF power levels.
 Examples of these sensors are the ability to evaluate the orientation of the device being charged, including whether it is moving, fixed, or set on a stable surface; the ability to passively sense nearby movement and beam interruption; and the ability to detect Doppler signals from the device being charged or people that are moving.
 In this way, the distances between the beam, the charging device, and any people located in the vicinity can be calculated in milliseconds, ensuring that the power transfer will cease before a person enters the path of a beam.
 These independent safety features are all native to the WPT system, meaning that they are inherent in the function of the beam formation apparatus of the WPT system.

-RF safety standard levels for 24 and 61 GHz bands in the United States
+Table X: RF safety standard levels for 61 GHz band in the United States